 In these circumstances, you must appoint a 'lead organisation'.
 Only the lead organisation can submit the application form and enter into a grant agreement with the Commonwealth.
-The lead organisation must be an organiser of the conference specified on the NDCI application.
+For Activity Stream 1 - DCA, the lead organisation must be an organiser of the conference specified on the NDCI application.
 The application must identify all other members of the proposed group.